Minnesota Twins 2023 spring training means spending plenty of time on the Gulf Coast and Fort Myers. Here’s what to

 Ft.
 Myers is in southwestern Florida, far away from the madding crowds of Tampa or Orlando.
 In fact, it’s 125 miles up the coast to Tampa/St. Pete and slightly less than than to Bradenton (spring-training home of the Pittsburgh Pirates) or Sarasota (spring-training home of the Cincinnati Reds), so you’re quite a ways down the coast.
 The Boston Red Sox train near downtown Fort Myers, while the Tampa Bay Rays train at nearby Charlotte Sports Park and the Atlanta Braves a little father afield at CoolToday Park in North Port.

 We would recommend doing what many spring-training fans end up doing: filling the day with baseball and spend the rest of the time relaxing, Indeed, it’s the relative isolation and scenic lakeshore stressed by the tourism types that make spring training on the Gulf Coast such a delight.
 It’s a tropical area, with relatively unspoiled beaches on the Gulf Coast.

-Fort Myers is also known as the former winter home of Thomas Edison and Henry Ford.
+Fort Myers is also known as the former winter home of both Thomas Edison and Henry Ford.
 Their estates are preserved and available for viewing.

 You should also make a pilgrimage to Terry Park Stadium, which is possibly the oldest surviving spring-training stadium in Florida.
 It’s just east of Ft.
 Myers and still heavily used by amateur teams.
 Lee County Parks and Recreation Director John Yarbrough wants to spruce up the 77-year-old structure in a historically authentic fashion and put a museum in the old ticket office illustrating the history of spring training in Southwest Florida and its impact on the area’s development and character.
 It hasn’t been used for major league spring training since 1987 (when the Kansas City Royals trained in Fort Myers); it was built originally as the spring-training home of the Philadelphia Athletics, owned and managed by Connie Mack.